 Southwest Park Trail is a 2.1 mile moderately trafficked loop trail located near Edmonds, Washington that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash